lr360/multi-level-cache/README.md

   cache use on an operation-by-operation basis.
   * `useRemoteCache` - allows the overriding of the default value for remote cache use on an operation-by-operation basis.
+  * `useLocalCacheInvalidation` - allows the overriding of the default value for local cache invalidation use on an operation-by-operation basis.
 * `callback(error)`
   * A callback function that will be called with an `error` as the single parameter (if there is one).